Cleansing Your Body Through Fasting

 - Make sure that you end your fast gently

-But for fasts that last a lot longer than overnight, you need to be mindful about how you "break the fast".
+But for fasts that last a lot longer than overnight, you need to be extra mindful about how you "break the fast".

 - Make sure that you chew your food well